Assembly: Bass.Net (in Bass.Net.dll) Version: 22.214.171.124

 Any combination of these flags (see BASSWASAPIInit):

 BASS_WASAPI_SHARED Open the device in shared mode.
 BASS_WASAPI_EXCLUSIVE Initialize the device in exclusive mode, else shared mode.
 The HIWORD - use Utils.MakeLong(flags,format) - can be used to limit the sample format that is used in exclusive mode.
 The default is to try 32-bit floating-point, 32-bit integer, 24-bit integer, 16-bit integer, 8-bit integer, in that order.
 A BASS_WASAPI_FORMAT value (see BASS_WASAPI_INFO) can be used to bypass the formats that precede it in that list.
 BASS_WASAPI_AUTOFORMAT Automatically choose another sample format if the specified format is not supported.
 If possible, a higher sample rate than freq will be used, rather than a lower one.
 BASS_WASAPI_BUFFER Enable double buffering, for use by BASS_WASAPI_GetData(IntPtr, Int32) and BASS_WASAPI_GetLevel.
-This requires the BASS "no sound" device to have been initilized, via BASS_Init(Int32, Int32, BASSInit, IntPtr).
+This requires the BASS "no sound" device to have been initilized, via .
 BASS_WASAPI_EVENT Enables the event-driven system.
 Enable event-driven buffering.
 BASSWASAPI will normally periodically write data to (or read data from) the device's buffer according to the period parameter, but with the event-driven system WASAPI will signal to BASSWASAPI when more data should be written to (or read from) the buffer.
 So the period parameter is ignored, and buffer is too in shared mode as the system will choose an appropriate buffer length.
 In exclusive mode, there are 2 buffers of buffer length that are processed alternately.
 Event-driven buffering is unavailable on loopback devices.
 BASS_WASAPI_SAMPLES buffer and period are in samples rather than seconds.
 BASS_WASAPI_DITHER Requests to apply dither to the output.
 Dither is optional rather than automatic because it destroys bit-perfect output; you probably don't want to enable it unless you're applying DSP (including volume changes).
 When the output is floating-point (eg. in shared mode), the flag will have no effect.

 - Type: SystemSingle